salewski/ads-github-tools/README.md

   * There's also an `--upstream-remote-if-missing` option that will add the 'upstream' remote on existing project working directories that do not have it (only if the project is a fork of another project, of course).

+  * `ads-github-tools-0.2.0` added the `--missing-only` option (which implies `--clone-if-missing`).
+The `--missing-only` option limits the program's activity to operating on /only/ the user's "missing" GitHub repos.
+It can be thought of as creating clones of "all the new stuff (and /just/ the new stuff)"; it operates much more quickly than invocations that operate on all of a user's GitHub repos (assuming only a minority of them are "missing", which is the common case).

 * `ads-github-merge-all-upstreams` - Operates on the working directories of a collection of GitHub-hosted git repositories.
 Each that is found with both